Dingwall and Skye Railway

-The Dingwall and Skye Railway was authorised on 5 July 1865 with the aim of providing a route to Skye and the Hebrides.
-However, due to local objections, another Act of Parliament was required before work could commence.
+The Dingwall and Skye Railway was authorised by the Dingwall and Skye Railway Act 1865 (28 & 29 Vict. c. ccxxiii) on 5 July 1865 with the aim of providing a route to Skye and the Hebrides.
+However, due to local objections, another act of Parliament, the Dingwall and Skye Railway (Deviations) Act 1868 (31 & 32 Vict. c. xix), was required before work could commence.
 This was passed on 29 May 1868.

 With the exception of the Strathpeffer Branch, the line is still open, being the major section of the Kyle of Lochalsh Line.

 History

 The line to Stromeferry opened for passenger traffic on 19 August 1870.
 It was 53 mi in length and cost £238,500 to build.

-The line was worked by the Highland Railway, and was ultimately absorbed on 2 August 1880.
+The line was worked by the Highland Railway, and was ultimately absorbed on 2 August 1880 after the Highland and Dingwall and Skye Railways Amalgamation Act 1880 (43 & 44 Vict. c. cxxix) was passed.
 On 29 June 1893 the Highland Railway obtained re-authorisation to build the section to Kyle of Lochalsh.
 The line was inspected by Sir Francis Marindin of the Board of Trade on 29 October 1897, and opened for traffic on 2 November.
 The construction of the 10+1/2 mi line cost £200,000 and was built under the supervision of the engineer Murdoch Paterson.
 The pier at Kyle of Lochalsh cost £85,000 to build.

 The initial aim was to connect Skye to Inverness.
 Although Inverness was Skye's county town at the time, it was easier to get there via Glasgow.
 The line opened in 1870, but with its terminus at Stromeferry.
 Boats provided onward connection to Skye and the Outer Hebrides.

 The line was extended to Kyle, through some unforgiving terrain; almost all of the extension is in rock cuttings or embankments.
-At the time it was the most expensive railway ever built in Britain per mile, and much money was provided by the Government.
+At the time it was the most expensive railway ever built in Britain per mile, and much money was provided by the government.